Kollam: Battle of Quilon

-The Battle of Quilon was fought in 1809 between a troop of the Indian kingdom of Travancore led by the then Dalawa (prime minister) of Travancore, Velu Thampi Dalawa and the British East India Company led by Colonel Chalmers at Cantonment Maidan in Quilon.
+The Battle of Quilon was fought in 1809 between a troop of the Indian kingdom of Travancore led by the then Dalawa (prime minister) of Travancore, Velu Thampi Dalawa, and the British East India Company led by Colonel Chalmers at Cantonment Maidan in Quilon.
 The battle lasted for only six hours and was the result of the East India Company's invasion of Quilon and their garrison situated near the Cantonment Maidan.
-The company forces won the battle while all the insurrectionist who participated in the war were court-martialed and subsequently hanged at the maidan.
+The company forces won the battle, while insurrectionists who participated in the war were court-martialled and subsequently hanged at the maidan.

 Travancore Rule

 In the early 18th century CE, the Travancore royal family adopted some members from the royal family of Kolathunadu based at Kannur, and Parappanad based in present-day Malappuram district.

 Travancore became the most dominant state in Kerala by defeating the powerful Zamorin of Kozhikode in the battle of Purakkad in 1755.
 The Government Secretariat was also situated in Kollam till the 1830s.
 It was moved to Thiruvananthapuram during the reign of Swathi Thirunal.